copyrite/LwotcMinimalText/XComGame.md

 +10 Aim and +10 Crit with ranged attacks against targets at full health.

 ## Overcharge
-+5 Aim and +10 Crit per Focus to melee attacks.
++5 Aim per Focus and +10 Crit per Focus to melee attacks.

 ## Overdrive
 Gain an action.
 No action ends turn.
-While in Overdrive, -15 Aim per primary weapon shot you've fired in Overdrive.
+While in Overdrive, your aim decays by -15 per primary weapon attack until the start of your turn.
 {% AP0 %}
 {% COOLDOWN %}

 ## Overkill
-+2 damage to ranged attacks against units at 50% HP or less.
++2 damage with ranged attacks against units at 50% HP or less.

 ## Packmaster
 Items in utility and grenade slots have +1 charges.